 For the past three years, Harvard has held the top spot as the United States’ premier business school.
 However, the Crimson were dethroned in 2019 by one of the most reputable universities in the world with twice the acceptance rate, according to CNBC.

-After ranking third in 2018, the University of Pennsylvania’s Wharton School rose to the top for the first time in its history.
+The University of Pennsylvania’s Wharton School rose to the top for the first time in its history in 2019 and it has stayed there.
 Here’s why:

-The employment rate for alumni three months after graduation is at 94.6%, while their average starting salary is $165,528.
-Moreover, the acceptance rate is a staggering 20.7%.
+By graduation nearly 9o% of the graduates are employed, while most of the starting salaries range from $135,000 to $165,000.
+Moreover, the acceptance rate is a staggering 21%.
 This compares with Harvard’s acceptance rate of 10.4%.
-With an overall score of 100 according to U.S. News & World Report, Penn’s Wharton School is proving to have the best MBA program in the country.
+With an overall score of 100 according to U.S. News & World Report, Penn’s Wharton School is still proving to have the best MBA program in the country.

-There is always a lot of talk about Harvard, but Stanford University actually came in second on the U.S. News list for 2019.
-The Stanford Graduate School of Business has the second-best average starting salary for alumni at $162,704.
-It also has some of the cheapest tuition and fees at $70,590.
+There is always a lot of talk about Harvard, but Stanford University outranked it on the U.S. News list for 2023.
+The Stanford Graduate School of Business has the second-best average starting salary for alumni at $161,831.
+It also has some of the cheapest tuition and fees at $74,760.

 The Stanford Graduate School of Business has the best MBA program on the West Coast, but it’s extremely difficult to gain acceptance.
-The school currently only accepts 6.1% of applicants.
+The school currently only accepts about 6% of applicants.

-After three years at the top, Harvard University’s business school dropped two places into a tie for third in 2019.
-The average starting salary for its graduates is comparatively low at $159,314.
-This is the fourth-highest in the country, below Penn’s Wharton School, Stanford and the 12th-ranked University of Virginia.
+After many years at the top, Harvard University’s business school dropped a few places into a tie for fifth in 2023.
+The average starting salary for its graduates is comparatively strong at $153,156.

-On the other hand, Harvard does have the highest number of full-time students on the list at 1,873.
-This may play a role in its employment rate three months after graduation, which is 89.3%.
+On the other hand, Harvard does have one of the highest number of full-time students on the list at 1,873.
+This may play a role in its employment rate three months after graduation, which is around 89%.

 It’s true that Harvard’s Business School is no longer the outright leader as the best business school in the U.S. Nevertheless, it’s still Harvard.
 Graduating with an MBA from Harvard is, and will always be, the gold standard for business professionals around the world.

 Massachusetts Institute of Technology (MIT) has always been known for its science and engineering programs, but it’s proven to be no slouch in the business department either.
-The Sloan School of Management has 813 full-time students with a 93.5% employment rate three months after graduation.
+The Sloan School of Management has 934 full-time students with about a 93% employment rate three months after graduation.

-The average starting salary for these graduates is currently at $159,245.
+The average starting salary for these graduates is currently at $148,075.
 Furthermore, MIT has a middle-of-the-road acceptance rate in comparison to the rest of the field.
-The average undergraduate GPA is 3.57, but the Sloan School’s acceptance rate is only 13.1%.
+The average undergraduate GPA is 3.59, but the Sloan School’s acceptance rate is only around 13%.